marcelorodrigo/aws-certified-cloud-practitioner-exam/README.md

 # System Manager (SSM)
 - Helps you to manage EC2 and On-Premises system at scale, in a hybrid way.

+# OpsWorks
+- Chef & Puppet as a service, an alternative to SSM

 ## Resources
 - [Oficial Exam Guide](https://d1.awsstatic.com/training-and-certification/docs-cloud-practitioner/AWS-Certified-Cloud-Practitioner_Exam-Guide.pdf)
 - [6 advantages of Cloud Computing](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/six-advantages-of-cloud-computing.html)